Fern Angel Beattie

 Ollie O' Neill

-Originally from Lisbon, Portugal, Francisca is pursuing an MA in Creative Writing at Goldsmiths, University of London.
+Originally from Lisbon, Portugal, Francisca has an MA in Creative Writing at Goldsmiths, University of London.
 Her work has been published in Feels zine, Profound Experience of Earth and Vagabond City.
+Just prior to the release of her debut collection Hard Summer, Francisca was offered an MFA fellowship at Sarah Lawrence College in New York, where she now resides.